Kanglinwu/machine-translation/README.md

 ## Components Overview

-### NGINX
+### Nginx

-NGINX serves as a reverse proxy and load balancer, distributing incoming traffic to multiple server instances for improved performance and reliability.
+Nginx serves as a reverse proxy and load balancer, distributing incoming traffic to multiple server instances for improved performance and reliability.

 ### Docker Image